Drug-Free Schools and Communities Act

 • Injuries, such as motor vehicle crashes, falls, drownings, and burns.

-• Violence, including homicide, suicide, sexual assault, and intimate partner violence is linked with excessive alcohol consumption.
+• Violence, including homicide, suicide, sexual violence, and intimate partner violence.

 Long-Term Health Risks: